acl-org/acl-2023/_pages/program/best_papers.md

 ACL'23 implemented the new [award policy](https://www.aclweb.org/adminwiki/index.php/ACL_Conference_Awards_Policy), which aims for broader recognition of exceptional research, in particular by significantly increasing the pool of outstanding papers to 1.5-2.5% of the total submissions.
 So, this year we have a total of 3 best papers, 4 special awards papers (Resource Award, Social Impact Award, Reproduction Award, Theme Paper Award)---and 39 outstanding papers!
 Additionally, there are Area Chair Awards: the Senior Area Chairs of each track had the opportunity to nominate one of their papers for a separate award.
 Many thanks to our [Best Paper Committee](https://2023.aclweb.org/committees/best_paper/) for helping us with the selection process!

-This page lists most of the awards and honorable mentions, except for the 3 best papers which will be announced in the 4pm plenary session.
-It also lists demo track and SRW awards.
-We congratulate everybody who was considered for the award: only 1.6% papers were even nominated by the reviewers.
+This page lists all the awards and honorable mentions, as well as demo track and SRW awards.
+But we congratulate everybody who was considered for the award: only 1.6% papers were even nominated by the reviewers.
 Next year, let's all be more generous with nominations!

 # Best Paper Awards

-TBA in the 4pm plenary session on July 10
+- Do Androids Laugh at Electric Sheep?
+Humor "Understanding" Benchmarks from The New Yorker Caption Contest<br/>
+_Jack Hessel, Ana Marasovic, Jena D. Hwang, Lillian Lee, Jeff Da, Rowan Zellers, Robert Mankoff and Yejin Choi_

+- What the DAAM: Interpreting Stable Diffusion Using Cross Attention<br/>
+_Raphael Tang, Linqing Liu, Akshat Pandey, Zhiying Jiang, Gefei Yang, Karun Kumar, Pontus Stenetorp, Jimmy Lin and Ferhan Ture_

+- From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models<br/>
+_Shangbin Feng, Chan Young Park, Yuhan Liu and Yulia Tsvetkov_

 # Special Awards